29th January 2026|In Latest News, Children

 What is Parental Alienation?

-In children law cases, the judge can make a ‘finding of fact’, to decide whether alleged behaviour or events took place.
-The court would usually order a separate fact-finding hearing to consider allegations of domestic abuse, parental alienation or similar.
-A finding of parental alienation could technically be made where a child regularly spends time with you but has become emotionally withdrawn.
-In practice, this would be difficult to prove as most cases involve a child who is refusing to spend time with their parent.
+A court could, in theory, make a finding of parental alienation even where a child still spends time with you but has become emotionally withdrawn.
+In practice, this would be difficult to prove.
+Most cases involve a child who refuses to spend time with one parent altogether.

 Parental Alienation and Domestic Abuse